 Medicare Advantage Plans can be considered a replacement for Original Medicare.
 In many cases, these plans cover diabetes services and supplies as Part B can also add in

-Part D coverage (known as a MA-PD plan), and under one plan you’ll have the same supplies covered as you would under a standard Medicare Plan.
+Part D coverage (known as an MA-PD plan), and under one plan you’ll have the same supplies covered as you would under a standard Medicare Plan.

-However, MA plans may offer additional benefits to help offset more of the medical expenses to treat diabetes.
+However, MA plans may offer additional benefits to help offset more of the medical expenses of treating diabetes.
 Certain plans offer debit-style cards that provide monthly or quarterly cash funds that can be used to purchase diabetes medications or supplies from your local pharmacy.

 For individuals qualifying for C-SNP or D-SNP plans, you may find the co-pays reduced further and the monthly benefits offered even more over a traditional Medicare plan.
 Check with your Health Insurance Agent to see if you have the best plan available in your area.